 “In my prayer time this week God told me that we are supposed to begin taking our worship to the streets.
 So what we’re going to do is rent a huge flatbed truck, put our entire worship team on it, hook our speakers up to a generator and drive it through the streets playing worship music and lifting our hands to Jesus!”

 That’s just wonderful, I thought, because, I don’t know, people don’t already think Christians are freaky enough.

-The problem, in my mind, wasn’t the goal.
 As stupid as I thought the idea was at the time, I appreciated their desire to “get out in the streets.”
-And the problem wasn’t the method.
+The problem wasn’t their method.
 While I’m not sure turning 10 artsy people loose on a flatbed truck with microphones was the safest thing to do without air support, at least they were trying something.

-The problem was with their definition of worship: Worship = singing songs accompanied by music.
+The problem is their definition of worship: Worship = singing songs accompanied by music.

-What the Worship Pastor didn’t understand was that his people already “hit the streets” and “worshipped” every day of their lives.
+What the Worship Pastor doesn’t understand is that his people already “hit the streets” and “worship” every day of their lives.
 Through their work.
 And their attitudes.
-By the way they washed and waxed their cars.
-And hugged their wives.
-And cut their lawns.
+By the way they wash and wax their cars.
+Through the way they love their spouses.

-But more importantly, the bigger problem with the Worship Pastor’s suggestion was it belied the fact that he had let his American, utilitarian worldview seep into his understanding of what it means to ascribe worth (worth-ship) to God.
+But more importantly, the bigger problem with the Worship Pastor’s suggestion is it belies the fact that he has let his American, utilitarian worldview seep into his understanding of what it means to ascribe worth (worth-ship) to God.